Georges Méliès: The Invention of Hugo Cabret

-Productions
+Filmography

-Due to a variety of factors, only roughly 200 out of over 500 Méliès' films remain in existence today.
-These factors include Méliès' destruction of his original negatives, the French army's confiscation of his prints and the typical deterioration of the majority of films made before 1950.
+Due to a variety of factors, only roughly 200 out of over 500 Méliès's films remain in existence today.
+These factors include Méliès's destruction of his original negatives, the French army's confiscation of his prints and the typical deterioration of the majority of films made in the silent era.
 Occasionally a lost Méliès film will be discovered, but the majority that were preserved come from the U.S. Library of Congress, due to Gaston Méliès submitting paper prints of each frame of all new Star Films in order to preserve copyright when he set up the American branch of Star Films in 1902.